CharlesTaylor7/acronymia/README.md

 3. `rustup target add wasm32-unknown-unknown` - add the ability to compile Rust to WebAssembly
 4. `cargo install cargo-generate` - install `cargo-generate` binary (should be installed automatically in future)
 5. `npm install -g sass` - install `dart-sass` (should be optional in future)

+# Acronymia

+## What is?

+Acroynymia is a game you play with your friends.
+It's like party games such as Apples to apples or quiplash.

+## Scrabble bag
+There's a scrabble (ish) bag of letters.

+1 of each letter for now.

+Future:
+ratio matches the ratio of first letters in the english language

+## Pick a judge ( rotates)

+The judge pulls out letters at random from the bag.

+Always 3 for now.

+Future:
+Roll a 1 d6.
+Add 2.
+So a random range from 3 to 8.

+## People submit

+Private submission of choices.
+They get an input box per letter and type words.

+## Judge selects

+Points assigned, next round.
+each person is judge twice.

+### Architecture

+Web sockets or Polling?
+> whichever the framework makes easier

+No database.

+Central server thread with in memory state.

+Pages:
+(1) Lobby (/) (root)
+(2) Active Game (SPA) (/game/<code>/)
+(3) Game configaration (Future) (/game/<code>/config)

+### TODO

+- [ ] Lobby with no passcode
+- [ ] passcode